 Under the CBB's Pillar 2 guidelines, each bank is to be individually assessed by the CBB and an individual minimum capital adequacy ratio is to be determined for each bank.
-The CBB is yet to undertake the assessment exercises, which will allow their setting of minimum capital ratios in excess of 8 per cent, based on the CBB's assessment of the financial strength and risk management practices of the institution.
-Currently, pending finalisation of the assessment process, all banks incorporated in Bahrain are required to maintain a 12 per cent minimum capital adequacy ratio.
+The CBB is yet to undertake the assessment exercises, which will allow their setting of higher minimum capital ratios based on the CBB's assessment of the financial strength and risk management practices of the institution.
+Currently, pending finalisation of the assessment process, all banks incorporated in Bahrain are required to maintain a 12.5 per cent minimum capital adequacy ratio.